Jonathan2251/lbd/source/llvmstructure.rst

 Target Registration
 ~~~~~~~~~~~~~~~~~~~

-You must also register your target with the TargetRegistry, which is what other
+You must also register your target with the TargetRegistry.
+After registration,
-LLVM tools use to be able to lookup and use your target at runtime.
+llvm tools are able to lookup and use your target at runtime.
 The TargetRegistry can be used directly, but for most targets there are helper
 templates which should take care of the work for you.